prakash-naikwadi/portfolio-website/README.md

 ## ⭐ Portfolio Website ⭐

-This is my Portfolio Website which consist of my **latest work and projects** and this portfolio is built using **HTML5, CSS3 and Tailwind CSS**.
+This is my Portfolio Website which consist of my **latest work, projects and blogs** and this portfolio is built using **HTML5, CSS3 and Tailwind CSS**.

 ## 📌 **Live Site URL:** <a href="https://prakash-naikwadi.netlify.app/">**Visit Now** 🚀</a>